 When you register you will be given your graduand seating ticket, which confirms the number of your designated seat within the auditorium.
-You must retain your graduand seating ticket, as you will be required to present this to your Programme Leader or Head of Subject when you go on stage.
+You must retain your graduand seating ticket, as you will be required to present this to the reader when you go on stage.
 This ensures that the correct name is announced as you cross the stage.

 Once you have registered, you will be directed to the robing hall where you will be fitted with your pre-ordered academic dress.
 You may then proceed to the photography hall to commemorate your special day with a portrait, before returning to Symphony Hall to take your designated seat within the auditorium.

 The registration desks will open at 9.00am for the morning ceremony and 1.00pm for the afternoon ceremony, with the robing hall and photography studios open from 8.30am to 6.00pm.